MartijnSch/optimizely-gem/README.md

 	Retrieve all projects:
 		projects = optimizely.projects

+	Retrieve a specific project:
+		project = optimizely.project(12345)

 ## Experiments

 	Retrieve all experiments for a project:
 		experiments = optimizely.experiments(12345)

+	Retrieve a specific experiment:
+		experiment = optimizely.experiment(12345)

 ## Variations

 	Retrieve all variations for an experiment:
 		variations = optimizely.variations(12345)

+	Retrieve a specific variation:
+		variation = optimizely.variation(12345)

 ## Audiences

 	Retrieve all audiences for an project:
 		audiences = optimizely.audiences(12345)

+	Retrieve a specific audience:
+		audience = optimizely.audience(12345)

 # Information

 ### Changelog

+#### 1.1
+* Fix some typos in the errors for having no variable in a function and added extra documentation.
+* Add support for reading specific projects, experiments, variations and audiences.

 #### 1.0
-* Add all basic features for the Optimizely Experiment API.
+* Add all basic features for the Optimizely Experiment API for listing projects, experiments, variations and audiences.

 ### Bug reports